Learning linear dynamical systems under convex constraints: Introduction

 In other words, a meaningful error bound is ensured provided the length of the trajectory is at least of the order of the dimension $n$.
 Furthermore, this bound is also optimal in terms of dependence on $\delta, n$ and $T$ \cite{Simchowitz18a}.

 It is natural to consider the scenario where additional structural information is available regarding $A^*$ -- in this case one would expect that incorporating such information in the estimation procedure should lead to an improved performance compared to the vanilla OLS estimator.
 In many cases of interest, $A^*$ actually has an intrinsically low dimensional structure and it is possible to capture this structural information of $A^*$ through a known convex set $\calK$ containing $A^*$.
-Computationally, the estimate $\est{A}$ is then obtained by the penalized least squares estimator \eqref{eq:Aest_convex}, which is also a convex program that can typically be solved efficiently in practice.
+Computationally, the estimate $\est{A}$ is then obtained by the constrained least squares estimator

+which is also a convex program that can typically be solved efficiently in practice.
 From a statistical perspective, one would expect to be able to improve the error bounds in \eqref{eq:err_bd_jedra} in terms of the dependence on the (extrinsic) dimension $n$.
-Two examples of such $\calK$ -- which will also be used later for instantiating our more general result -- are outlined below. \begin{enumerate} \item ({\bf Example 1}) $\calK$ is a $d$-dimensional subspace of $\matR^{n \times n}$ for some $d \leq n^2$.
+Some examples of such $\calK$ -- which will also be used later for instantiating our more general results -- are outlined below. \begin{enumerate} \item ({\bf Example 1}) $\calK$ is a $d$-dimensional subspace of $\matR^{n \times n}$ for some $d \leq n^2$.
+This was considered recently in \cite{zheng2021finite} which cited applications of this setup in the time series analysis of spatio-temporal studies and social networks.

 \item ({\bf Example 2}) If $A^*$ is $k$-sparse, i.e., has $k$ non-zero entries, then one can choose $\calK$ to be a suitably scaled $\ell_1$ ball such that $A^* \in \calK$.
-It is well known in the statistics and signal processing literature that the resulting estimator -- known as the LASSO -- promotes solutions which are sparse (see for e.g. \cite{candes09,neghabhan12,candes06}). \end{enumerate} For the above examples, the intrinsic dimension of $A^*$ is essentially captured by the quantities $d$ or $k$, and we expect that the error bounds in \eqref{eq:err_bd_jedra} should improve in terms of exhibiting a milder dependence on $n$.
-In particular, when $d, k \ll n^2$, we expect the estimation error for $A^*$ to be small for moderately large values of $T$.
+Such assumptions exist in the literature for model \eqref{eq:lin_dyn_sys_mod} as will be discussed in Section \ref{subsec:rel_work}.
+It is well known in the statistics and signal processing communities that the resulting estimator -- known as the LASSO -- promotes solutions which are sparse (see, e.g., \cite{candes09,neghabhan12,candes06}).

+\item ({\bf Example 3}) In this case, we consider $A^*$ to be formed by sampling an unknown convex function $f_0: [0,a]^2 \rightarrow \matR$ on a uniform grid.
+Then, the set $\calK$ can be written as

+This problem is similar to the problem of convex-regression that has been studied extensively in the statistics community in the i.i.d setting, see, e.g., \cite{hildreth54, Kur2020ConvexRI,Deme17} and references therein.
+From a computational perspective, it is useful to know that $\calK$ can be characterized as a convex cone \cite[Lemma 2.2]{Seijo11} which thus leads to a convex quadratic program that can be solved efficiently through standard solvers in practice; there also exist efficient specialized solvers for convex regression (e.g., \cite{chen2021multivariate}).